 New Zealand was not aware of the new defense pact unveiled by their friends.
 "We were not approached nor did I expect us to be", answered the prime minister Jacinda Ardern.

-The Pacific island, whose region suffered from nuclear tests in the past, has a zero-nuclear policy.
+The country, whose region suffered from nuclear tests in the past, has a zero-nuclear policy.
 As such, Australian submarines will be banned from New Zealand waters.